 - Unsubscribe rates drop by 26% if a video is included.

 Your creativity is as good as your problem-solving.
-Producing good content can be a challenge and finding a great mixed media approach to your email marketing campaign will take iteration and refinement.
+Producing good content can be a challenge and finding a great mixed-media approach to your email marketing campaign will take iteration and refinement.
 Video paired with the right copy can make your CPM rate soar and even increase your social media presence.

 For your email strategy to be effective, you need a strong email list.
 Considering that 99% of consumers check their email every day, there’s a good chance the people you want to reach will at least be open to the idea of reading your messages.
 However, you need their permission before you can send them messages.

 There are many ways to grow your email list.
 For example, you can add CTAs to your blog posts to encourage readers to sign up for your newsletter.
-Or, you could create gated content like eBooks, which people can download in exchange for their email address.
+Or, you could create gated content like eBooks, which people can download in exchange for their email addresses.

 Using CRM software, you can create a better picture of each customer on your list.
-The more information you have, the better you can segment your lists and create customized email content.
+The more information you have, the better you can segment your lists and create the customized email content.

 When you need to grow your email list fast, you may want to consider purchasing an email list.
 This can be a little confusing for new marketers because you don’t really purchase a list of email addresses – remember, you need permission to send someone a marketing email.
 Instead, you pay for access to lists acquired by other organizations, such as market research firms.
 The list provider, or broker, will help you send customized messages and send you reports on open rates, etc.